Geometry-Enabled Radiation from Structured Paraxial Electrons

 In this work, we develop a theoretical framework for spontaneous photon emission by twisted electrons propagating in a general inhomogeneous axisymmetric magnetic field.
 Starting from a relativistic description, we apply the Foldy-Wouthuysen transformation~\cite{Foldy_1950} followed by a controlled paraxial reduction, which allows the longitudinal coordinate to play the role of an effective evolution parameter.
 The resulting transverse dynamics is governed by a Lewis-type system with a spatially dependent frequency.
 By exploiting the Lewis-Riesenfeld invariant theory~\cite{Lewis1,Lewis2,Lewis} and the Ermakov transformation~\cite{Aldaya_2011,Guerrero_2014,Enk_2021,Filina_2023,Filina_2024,Filina_2025}, we obtain an exact representation of the electron states in terms of metaplectic transformations acting on harmonic-oscillator eigenstates.
 This construction provides a nonperturbative and fully geometric description of twisted electron beams in inhomogeneous magnetic fields.

 Our central result is the identification of an irremovable geometric contribution to the photon emission amplitude associated with the inverse radius of curvature of the electron wavefront.
 This contribution originates from a quadratic phase generated by the metaplectic shear inherent to paraxial evolution and is uniquely fixed by the Ermakov equation.
-Unlike conventional gauge potentials, this geometric field cannot be eliminated by a gauge transformation without destroying the Lewis invariants and the underlying symplectic structure.
+The quadratic wavefront phase is not an electromagnetic gauge artifact.
+It is a state-dependent phase-space shear fixed by the Ermakov transport, and it enters the photon-emission matrix element through the prepared transverse state.
 As a consequence, photon emission can persist in spatial regions where the external magnetic field locally vanishes, provided the electron wave packet retains finite curvature inherited from its prior evolution in the field.
-The resulting emission process is intrinsically nonlocal and history dependent: the transition probability is governed by the accumulated geometric phase rather than by the instantaneous local field strength (see Fig.~\ref{fig:emission}).
-In this respect, the effect is directly analogous to the Aharonov-Bohm phenomenon \cite{Aharonov_1959}, where observable consequences arise from geometric phases encoded in the global structure of the wavefunction rather than from local forces acting along the trajectory.
+The resulting emission process probes a reduced geometric memory of the focusing transport.
+The field-free amplitude is governed by the prepared transverse envelope and phase structure, together with the finite observation window, rather than by the instantaneous local field strength alone (see Fig.~\ref{fig:emission}).
+Although the radiation in the field-free region is the radiation of a freely propagating structured beam, in the proposed magnetic-transport setup the relevant structural parameters are fixed by the upstream solenoidal evolution.
+We emphasize that the field-free contribution is a finite-window boundary effect.
+The finite observation boundaries prevent complete phase cancellation, while the inherited state curvature controls the surviving amplitude.
+The contribution vanishes when the observation window is extended to infinity.

 More broadly, our results generalize radiation mechanisms associated with Landau-level transitions to structured, nonasymptotic electron states and establish a direct connection between geometric dressing of matter waves, photon emission, and concepts familiar from cavity QED \cite{Kimble1998}, where squeezing-induced geometric phases are known to modify light-matter coupling strengths.